-Table 1-1 Command-Line Options of the Command vizerver
+Table 1-1 Command-Line Options of the Command vizserver

 Option Action -h serverhost Connects to the OpenGL Vizserver server with the hostname serverhost. -a auth_fields Uses the values of auth_fields for the login process.
-The value auth_fields is a comma-separated list of authentication values-for example, -a username , password -s session_name Starts a session automatically.
+The value auth_fields is a comma-separated list of authentication values-for example, -a username, password -s session_name Starts a session automatically.
 If you do not specify session_name , OpenGL Vizserver starts a single-user session.
-If you specify session_name , OpenGL Vizserver starts a collaborative session with the name session_name . -J session_name Joins the collaborative session session_name .
+If you specify session_name , OpenGL Vizserver starts a collaborative session with the name session_name .

+Table 1-1 Command-Line Options of the Command vizserver (continued)

+Option Action -J session_name Joins the collaborative session session_name .
 The value session_name is required.
-This option cannot be used with the -S option.

-Table 1-1 Command-Line Options of the Command vizerver (continued)

-Option Action -р пріре Specifies the number of graphics pipes (npipe) when starting a session.
-If you do not specify this option, the default number of graphics pipes is one.
+This option cannot be used with the -S option. -р пріре Specifies the number of graphics pipes (npipe) when starting a session.
+If you do not specfiy this option, the default number of graphics pipes is one.
 This option is meaningless when used with the -J option. -c compressor Uses the specified value compressor when starting a session.
 The value compressor is one of the following: vsIFCCC, vsIFICC, vsIFSCCC, vsIFSICC, or vsIFLLC.
-This option is meaningless when used with the -J option. -s Turns spoiling off when starting a session.
-The default value for spoiling is on.
-This option is meaningless when used with the -J option. -x Enables exiting upon a program failure.
+This option is meaningless when used with the -J option. -s mode Sets the spoiling mode when starting a session.
+The $-s$ and $-s$ 0 options turn spoiling off.
+The $-s$ 1 option turns spoiling on (this is the default value).
+The $-s$ 2 option turns on the Time-Based readback mode. -x Enables exiting upon a program failure. -A active_screens Turns on OpenGL Vizserver serving for the screens specified by the values of active_screens .
+The value active_screens is a comma-delimited list of screen numbers-for example, -A 0, 2.
+If you do not specify the -A option, the default behavior is to serve all screens.